-The publication and the contest began in 1989 as the brainchild of a few lecturers (including Meyer Award winner, Eric Schroeder) in the composition program who envisioned a way to showcase the excellent writing done by students at UCD across the curriculum.
+Prized Writing began in 1989 as the brainchild of composition faculty who envisioned a showcase for writing done by UC Davis undergraduates across the curriculum.
 The first volume was published in Fall 1990, with 12 essays chosen from submissions in the 1989-90 academic year.
 Since then, the program has grown: by 2015-2016, the annual competition had attracted 410 submissions, with 22 pieces chosen for publication.